dlight-js/dlight/README.md

   console.log(this.doubleCount)
 }
 ```
+In DLight, we don't even need to add a `@State` decorator to mark a state variable, every class property will reactive if they're used in the view.
+Some may argue "I want the full control of my state" but do you?
+It's just a view-model that contains a bunch of data.
+The only thing I need to care about is that my data change, my view changes too.
+So why do we need to distinguish between state and non-state?

 11. Real lifecycle: `willMount`, `didMount`, `didUpdate`, `willUnmount`, `didUnmount`
 12. A whole new way to think about context, i.e, [environment variables](https://dlight.dev/docs/basic-usages/environment-variables) in DLight.
 13. Seamlessly integrate with existing frontend tech chains like [styling](https://dlight.dev/docs/basic-usages/best-practices)